qmk/qmk_firmware/keyboards/synthandkeys/bento_box/readme.md

 Enter the bootloader in 2 ways:

 * **Bootmagic reset**: Hold down the top left key in the group of 9 and plug in the keyboard
-* **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
+* **Physical reset button**: Hold down the reset button on the back of the PCB for 5 seconds and release